ibm-cloud-docs/storage-scale/config-ldap-ces.md

 # Enabling OpenLDAP service
 {: #enable-openldap}

-This document gives you the brief overview about Open Lightweight Directory Access Protocol (OpenLDAP) and the integration of OpenLDAP with {{site.data.keyword.scale_full_notm}} cluster.
+This document gives you the brief overview about the Open Lightweight Directory Access Protocol (OpenLDAP) and the integration of OpenLDAP with {{site.data.keyword.scale_full_notm}} cluster.

 ## About OpenLDAP with IBM Storage Scale
 {: #about-openldap}